 Violence against women

-According to the Ministry of Health, Social Services and Equality, 48 women (and eight children) were killed by their partners or former partners.
+55 women and three children were killed by their partners or former partners.

 Right to housing